galpaydin/NER_with_LSTMs/Docker-tutorial.md

 This usually happens if you're using Docker Toolbox that needs Virtual Box support - hence the need for the hardware virtualization that can be enabled in BIOS.
 Try to turn on the VT-X support in BIOS as described in [Microsoft documentation](https://blogs.technet.microsoft.com/canitpro/2015/09/08/step-by-step-enabling-hyper-v-for-use-on-windows-10/) or on [GitHub](https://github.com/docker/machine/issues/4271).

-## Reporting the issue to the Coursera forum
-Before reporting the issue to the Coursera forum, please, make sure that you've checked the [troubleshooting](#troubleshooting) steps.
-Only if they don't help, post all relevant error messages, throubleshooting results, and the following information to your post:

-- Your operating system (e.g. Windows 7, Ubuntu Linux, OSX 10.13.3)
-- Your docker version (e.g. Docker Toolbox, Docker for Windows, output of `docker --version`)
-- Output of `docker ps -a`, `docker info`, `docker version -f "{{ .Server.Os }}"` (share thorough https://gist.github.com/ or https://pastebin.com/)
-- Output of `wget http://localhost:8080` (or `wget http://192.168.99.100:8080` for Docker Toolbox), executed from within Docker container and outside of it

-## Credits

-The template for this dockerfile was taken from https://github.com/ZEMUSHKA/coursera-aml-docker